-Recently, one of our more advanced customers shared a photo story with us about his in-depth room makeover project.
+Recently, one of our customers shared a photo story with us about his in-depth room makeover project.
 This opportunity came when a child moved out of the home.
 The project was to refresh the space and convert the room to an in-home office.
-The entire project would include installing new windows, crafting all new finish carpentry to include baseboards, chair rail, window and door casements, mounting Click Rail Track behind a beautiful crown molding, and a new paint job.
-The customer's commentary for the crown molding/Click Rail Track portion of the project is shared below.
+The entire project would include installing new windows, crafting all new finish carpentry to include baseboards, chair rail, window and door casements, mounting Click Rail Track behind a beautiful crown molding ceiling and a new paint job.
+The customer's commentary for the crown molding ceiling/Click Rail Track portion of the project is shared below.
 We found proceeding through the makeover process in this photo story a fun and informative way of learning how to undo the markings of the past and move to a room with sophistication, creative flair, and design freedom for whatever the future brings.

 We hope you enjoy the journey as well.

 Time to patch damage caused by years of hanging objects conventionally.

 There is quite a bit of labor coming, so save where you can.
 Crown molding will hide the top wall edge, so I chose to save the paint and the effort of cutting in at the upper edge.

 Windows casements and chair rail are complete.
 On to the crown molding ceiling.